Step by Step

 It is also a person-centred approach, where personal views, background, culture, religion, and sexual preferences are respected, and confidentiality is always assured.

-The four dimensions of the therapeutic process
+The six dimensions of therapy

 How does the Therapeutic Process develop?